astroskiff/skiff/docs/binary_format_v1.md

 Strings are encoded as follows:

 ```
-   [8 byte length field] [padded char words]
+   [8 byte length field] [un-padded chars] [potential 1-byte padding]
 ```

+The string must be divisible by 2 so it can be read by the word.
-Note the wording of the last section.
-Each char must be of `word` size, with the string being divisible by 2.
-If the string is odd, append a null byte `0x00` to ensure that it meets the requirements.
+If the string is odd, a null byte `0x00` will be added to ensure that it is of even length.

 ## Section Table